-By sponsoring group SLTD insurance from Standard Insurance Company, the State of South Carolina offers you an excellent opportunity to help protect yourself and your lifestyle.
+By providing group SLTD insurance from Standard Insurance Company, PEBA offers you an opportunity to help protect yourself and your lifestyle.
 The advantages to you include:

 - Convenience.
 With premiums deducted directly from your paycheck, you don't have to worry about mailing monthly payments. - Savings.
-Typically, group insurance rates are lower than the rates of individual insurance plans, generally providing you with coverage at a lower cost. - Peace of Mind.
+Typically, group insurance rates are lower than the rates of individual insurance plans, generally providing you with coverage at a lower cost. - Peace of mind.
 You can take comfort and satisfaction in knowing that you have taken a step toward securing your income during a period of disability.